One-Pot Spaghetti is quick, easy, and delicious, with only one pot to wash for a family-pleasing dinner…you’ll never make regular spaghetti again!

 - On the other hand, if you’d like to swap crushed tomatoes for jarred marinara sauce, feel free to do so.
 I recommend doubling the tomato paste and the balsamic vinegar, tasting the sauce, and then adjusting the dried herbs and seasonings as desired, since crushed tomatoes are not already seasoned.
 Also, I’d allow the sauce to cook for a few minutes — thereby allowing the flavors to develop — before stirring in the broth and the pasta and proceeding with the recipe.

-- I mix some Better Than Bouillon beef base into water for the extra liquid in this recipe.
+- I mix some organic Better Than Bouillon beef base into water for the extra liquid in this recipe.
 You could use real beef broth instead.
 Or even chicken broth.
 Or even water.
 I just think using broth instead of water gives this recipe a deeper flavor.

 - I actually swirl the broth around my empty marinara jar before dumping it into the pot to make sure I get every last bit of sauce!